spinicist/riesling/docs/recon.rst

 These commands combine the operations in :doc:`op` into a pipeline, and then use a specific optimizer to solve the reconstruction problem.

 The final image quality depends a great deal on the choice of optimizer and parameters.
 What works well for one particular problem may not work for another.
-However, at the time of writing, the ``lsqr`` method is the favourite of the authors (above ``cg``). ``lsqr`` solves the reconstruction problem :raw-latex:`y=Ex` in a least-squares sense directly, instead of solving the normal equations :raw-latex:`E^{\dagger}y=E^{\dagger}Ex`.
+However, at the time of writing, the ``lsqr`` method is the favourite of the authors (above ``cg``). ``lsqr`` solves the reconstruction problem :math:`y=Ex` in a least-squares sense directly, instead of solving the normal equations :math:`E^{\dagger}y=E^{\dagger}Ex`.
 This allows the use of correct k-space pre-conditioning instead of sample density compensation, which gives fast convergence without inflating noise.

 *Shared Options*

 * ``--kernel=NN,KB3,KB5,FI3,FI5``

     Choose the gridding kernel.
 Valid options are NN (see `C. Oesterle, M. Markl, R. Strecker, F. M. Kraemer, and J. Hennig, ‘Spiral reconstruction by regridding to a large rectilinear matrix: A practical solution for routine systems’, Journal of Magnetic Resonance Imaging, vol. 10, no. 1, pp. 84–92, Jul.
-1999 <http://doi.wiley.com/10.1002/%28SICI%291522-2586%28199907%2910%3A1%3C84%3A%3AAID-JMRI12%3E3.0.CO%3B2-D>`), KB3 & KB5 (Kaiser-Bessel, see `P. J. Beatty, D. G. Nishimura, and J. M. Pauly, ‘Rapid gridding reconstruction with a minimal oversampling ratio’, IEEE Transactions on Medical Imaging, vol. 24, no. 6, pp. 799–808, Jun.
-2005 <http://ieeexplore.ieee.org/document/1435541/>`), and FI3 & FI5 (see `A. H. Barnett, ‘Aliasing error of the exp ⁡ ( β 1 − z 2 ) kernel in the nonuniform fast Fourier transform’, Applied and Computational Harmonic Analysis, vol. 51, pp. 1–16, Mar.
-2021 <https://linkinghub.elsevier.com/retrieve/pii/S1063520320300725>`).
+1999 <http://doi.wiley.com/10.1002/%28SICI%291522-2586%28199907%2910%3A1%3C84%3A%3AAID-JMRI12%3E3.0.CO%3B2-D>`_), KB3 & KB5 (Kaiser-Bessel, see `P. J. Beatty, D. G. Nishimura, and J. M. Pauly, ‘Rapid gridding reconstruction with a minimal oversampling ratio’, IEEE Transactions on Medical Imaging, vol. 24, no. 6, pp. 799–808, Jun.
+2005 <http://ieeexplore.ieee.org/document/1435541/>`_), and FI3 & FI5 (see `A. H. Barnett, ‘Aliasing error of the exp ⁡ ( β 1 − z 2 ) kernel in the nonuniform fast Fourier transform’, Applied and Computational Harmonic Analysis, vol. 51, pp. 1–16, Mar.
+2021 <https://linkinghub.elsevier.com/retrieve/pii/S1063520320300725>`_).
 The numbers after KB/FI refer to the width of the kernel.
 The default is FI3, the Flat-Iron kernel is marginally faster than the usual Kaiser-Bessel and gives comparable results.

 * ``--osamp=S``